 The Brown Creeper is an extremely common bird and lives in a large portion of the coastal region of the Pacific Northwest; however, you probably have never seen it or would not even notice it if it were right in front of you.

 This little bird is well camouflaged but is worth the effort of trying to lure to your garden where maybe you can enjoy its visitations.

 The Brown Creeper is a small bird, about up to 14 cm tall.
 They have streaked brown plumage and buff colored undersides.
 As a result, they blend in naturally with the trees they inhabit and upon which they find their food.

 If you look closely, you will notice their distinctive down curved bill.

-Brown creepers can be found from Alaska eastward across Canada to Newfoundland.
-They inhabit all of the BC coastal region.
+Brown Creepers can be found from Alaska eastward across Canada to Newfoundland.
+They inhabit all of the Pacific Northwest.
 They are also found throughout the United States.

 This tiny bird may seem nondescript, lacking any bright, colorful plumage to draw your attention.
 Nevertheless, once you have managed to spot one on a tree, its foraging methods will fascinate you.